jnozzi/cocoadev.com/markdown/CanClassObjectsBePassedToMethods.md

 I'm not really sure what to call this title.
 This might be a retain count problem I'm dealing with.
 I'll try to describe the problem.
 Here is a section of code that calls the method "findLongestRoad:throughIntersection:" twice.
-I pass a General/NSMutableArray object both times.
+I pass a NSMutableArray object both times.
 (POSITIVE and NEGATIVE are just two integer #define tags and aren't relevant)

-	path = General/[[NSMutableArray alloc] init];
+	path = [[NSMutableArray alloc] init];
 	[r findLongestRoad:path throughIntersection:POSITIVE];
 	[path removeObject:r];
 	[r findLongestRoad:path throughIntersection:NEGATIVE];